12 months part time

 You must have access to a computer or laptop with a camera, headset and internet connection.

-Please bring a statement of attainment to your interview.Academic: Australian Year 12 equivalency
+You must bring a copy of your statement of attainment, to be approved by Lead teacher or Program leadAcademic: Australian Year 12 equivalency

 We're really excited for you to join the Melbourne Polytechnic community and we look forward to supporting you on your education journey.